Yoctol/assets/README.md

 - Do not change the color of the logo
 - Do not change the angle, scale and ratio of the logo
 - Do not change the relative positioning of the logo and the title
-- Use whtie title when it is in dark background
 - Do not use full-color logo when the background does not highlight the logo
 - Do not use full-color logo when it is in non-monochromatic background
 - Do not use pure full-color logo when it is in non-monochromatic background